First SFT, Second RL, Third UPT: Continual Improving Multi-Modal LLM Reasoning via Unsupervised Post-Training: Experiments

-To further explore the potential of MM-UPT, we investigate the use of unlabeled \textit{synthetic data} to improve MLLMs.
+To further explore the potential of MM-UPT, we investigate the use of unlabeled \textit{synthetic data} (mentioned in Section~\ref{sec:synthetic_data}) to improve MLLMs.
 This aligns with the ultimate goal of MM-UPT: enabling continual self-improvement even after human-created data is exhausted.
-We utilize two strategies for generating synthetic training samples.

-\textbf{In-Context Synthesizing.} Inspired by Self-Instruct~\cite{wang2022self}, we adopt a data generation pipeline based on in-context examples.
-Each original example includes an image, a question, and its corresponding answer.
-To synthesize new data, we provide the base MLLM with the full original triplet—image, question, and answer—and ask it to generate a new question that is distinct from the original.
-During the unsupervised post-training, the MLLM attempts to answer this new question, and we define the pseudo-label as the majority vote among the sampled responses of the model.

-\textbf{Direct Synthesizing.} In addition, we also adopt a more straightforward approach to generate synthetic data.
-Instead of using the full triplet, we prompt the base MLLM with only the image, asking it to create a new question without any context from the original question or answer.
-This produces a different type of synthetic sample, where the image remains the same, but the question is generated entirely from visual input.
-As with the in-context approach, the pseudo-label for training is determined by aggregating several model responses through majority voting.

-\textbf{Results.} In our experiment, we use the previous two methods to generate the synthetic data, leveraging Geometry3K~\cite{lu2021inter}, GeoQA~\cite{chen2025r1v}, and MMR1~\cite{MMR1-Math2025} as the seed datasets, and Qwen2.5-VL-7B as the base MLLM for data synthesis.
+In our experiment, we use the previous two methods in Section~\ref{sec:synthetic_data} to generate the synthetic data, leveraging Geometry3K~\cite{lu2021inter}, GeoQA~\cite{chen2025r1v}, and MMR1~\cite{MMR1-Math2025} as the seed datasets, and Qwen2.5-VL-7B as the base MLLM for data synthesis.
 MM-UPT is then applied to the same base model (i.e., Qwen2.5-VL-7B) using each of these different synthetic datasets separately.
 Table~\ref{tab:syn} presents experimental results using different synthetic data generation strategies.
 Both in-context and direct synthesizing lead to significant improvements over the base model, achieving performance comparable to training on original human-written questions.
 This shows that synthetic questions can effectively enhance the model’s reasoning ability under MM-UPT.
 Notably, direct synthesizing even surpasses human-written questions (when applied to Geometry3K and GeoQA) on average, demonstrating the strong ability of the model to generate high-quality textual questions solely based on images.
 This highlights the potential for scalable and fully autonomous self-improvement in multi-modal domain via visual-centric data synthesis.